 - Infer Boundaries.
 Enable when you want Sumo Logic to automatically attempt to determine which lines belong to the same message.
 If you deselect the Infer Boundaries option, you will need to enter a regular expression in the Boundary Regex field to use for detecting the entire first line of multiline messages.

 - Boundary Regex.
 You can specify the boundary between messages using a regular expression.
 Enter a regular expression that matches the entire first line of every multiline message in your log files.

-When you are finished configuring the Source, click Save.
+- When you're finished configuring the Source, click Save.

 SNS with one bucket and multiple Sources

-When collecting from one AWS S3 bucket with multiple Sumo Sources you need to create a separate topic and subscription for each Source.
+When collecting from one Amazon S3 bucket with multiple Sumo Sources, you need to create a separate topic and subscription for each Source.
 Subscriptions and Sumo Sources should both map to only one endpoint.
 If you were to have multiple subscriptions Sumo would collect your objects multiple times.